 3. Candlestick Chart

 Candlesticks have exactly the same system as the bars.
 Just they have a different appearance.
 Candlesticks are very important indicators that can be used in locating the best buy and sell signals.
-We will talk about the candlesticks in some other videos in details.
 The candlestick body can change color.

 If the close price is higher than open, the candlestick is called “bullish candlestick” and it can be shown with a white or green color.
 If the close price is lower than the open price, the candlestick is called “bearish candlestick” and it can be shown with a black or red color.
 Many traders find the candlestick more visually appealing and easier to interpret.
 With an uptrend, the chart whitens.
 With a downtrend, the chart on the contrary darkens.